deepset-ai/haystack-home/content/blog/telus-user-story/index.md

 > “_Haystack checked all the boxes and was easy to get up and running.
 Switching to Haystack gave us exactly what we needed._” says Kelsey.
 >

-The team had some experience with other frameworks, but Haystack’s flexibility, modular design and ease of use allowed them to build a proof of concept almost immediately, earning early buy-in and helping them **move fast from experimentation to production**.
+The team had some experience with other frameworks, but Haystack’s flexibility, modular design, and ease of use allowed them to build a proof of concept almost immediately, earning early buy-in and helping them **move fast from experimentation to production**.

 ## The Technical Architecture: From Pipelines to Agents